ibm-cloud-docs/openshift/vpc-security-group-manage.md

     ```
     {: screen}

 1. List the security groups attached to the VPC that your cluster is in.
 The VPC security group is assigned a randomly generated name, such as `trench-hexagon-matriarch-flower`.
 The cluster security group is named in the format of `kube-<cluster-ID>`.
-The VPC security group is named in the format of `kube-<vpc-ID>`.

     ```sh
     ibmcloud is sgs | grep <vpc_name>